Sk-Shubhasheesh/Namaste-React-/README.md

 * If we put somthing inside in dependancy array then it will only be call when the dependancy changes. for ex: if dependancy array is [btnNameReact] then it called everytime when btnNameReact is updated.

 Note : - Never create a state variable using useState outside of the component. and never put hook inside the if and else condition, loop & function.

+### What is React Router ?
+* React Router is a JavaScript framework that lets us handle client and server-side routing in React applications.
+It enables the creation of single-page web or mobile apps that allow navigating without refreshing the page.
+It also allows us to use browser history features while preserving the right application view.

+### What is React Router DOM ?
+*React Router DOM is an npm package that enables you to implement dynamic routing in a web app.
+It allows you to display pages and allow users to navigate them.
+It is a fully-featured client and server-side routing library for React.
+React Router Dom is used to build single-page applications i.e. applications that have many pages or components but the page is never refreshed instead the content is dynamically fetched based on the URL.
+This process is called Routing and it is made possible with the help of React Router Dom.